 - Strong emotional support leads to increased engagement in the classroom.

-- Striving to build solid relationships exercise valuable speaking and listening skills.
+- Striving to build solid relationships exercises valuable speaking and listening skills.

 - Strong relationships can dramatically boost classroom, school, or workplace morale.